kalekdev/uni/semester-1/analysis-1/notes.typ

   abs(x - y) >= abs(abs(x) - abs(y))
 $

-/ Definition - Completeness Axiom: The definition of an *ordered field* so far is unsuitable as we need to "fill in the gaps".
-The completeness axiom is an alternative but equivalent approach to Dedekind cuts (which define the cuts first and then operations in terms of cuts) which defines a *complete ordered field* if the completeness axiom holds true:
+/ Definition - Completeness Axiom: The ordered field of rational numbers is still unsuitable as we need to "fill in the gaps".
+The completeness axiom is an alternative but equivalent approach to Dedekind cuts (which define the cuts first and then operations in terms of cuts) which characterizes a *complete ordered field* if the completeness axiom holds true:
-+ Let $X, Y subset.neq K | X, Y != emptyset: forall x in X forall y in Y$ the inequality $x <= y$ holds true.
-If there exists $c in K | x <= c <= y$ for all such subsets $X$ and $Y$, the ordered field is complete.
++ Let $X, Y subset.neq K | X, Y != emptyset: forall x in X forall y in Y$ the inequality $x < y$ holds true.
+If there exists $c in K | x < c < y forall x, y$ for all such subsets $X$ and $Y$, the ordered field is complete.
-- The field of real numbers $RR$ is a completely ordered field
+- The field of real numbers $RR$ is a completely ordered extension of $QQ$
 - The reason subsets are checked instead of individual elements $x, y$ is because subsets can be defined in terms of inequalities.
 For example, consider checking the existence of $sqrt(2)$ in $QQ$.
 The set of rational numbers is *dense*, therefore no matter which lower bound $x$ we choose, there is *always* a rational number closer to $sqrt(2)$ and therefore the check $x<=c<= y$ holds true (although $sqrt(2)$ is not a member of $QQ$).
-On the other hand if we choose the subset $X = {x in QQ | x <= sqrt(2)}$, this contains the true infimum of $sqrt(2)$ and checks *completeness* rather than *density*.
+On the other hand if we choose the subset $X = {x in QQ | x < sqrt(2)}$, this contains every possible rational $< sqrt(2)$ and checks *completeness* rather than *density*.
 Of course, both approaches would involve checking infinitely many elements but luckily we can arrive at such an inequality from the axioms of an ordered set.

 / Definition - Compactification: The reals can be extended to be compact (closed an bounded) with $-oo, oo$ for certain purposes, such as defining the supremum / infimum of an unbounded / empty set:
 $